YDA rejects Medical Reforms Act

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE : Rejecting proposed Medical Teaching Institutions Reforms Act 2018, Young Doctors Association has demanded Chief Justice of Pakistan to take suo motu to thwart the government’s move of privatising the tertiary care hospitals under the guise of autonomy.
+LAHORE: Rejecting proposed Medical Teaching Institutions Reforms Act 2018, Young Doctors Association has demanded the chief justice of Pakistan to take suo motu to thwart the government’s move of privatising the tertiary care hospitals under the guise of autonomy.

 Addressing a press conference at Punjab Institute of Cardiology on Saturday, YDA spokesperson Dr Salman Haseeb Chaudhry said the apex court has already expressed reservations over the similar move in Khyber Pakhtunkhwa.
 He said the YDA would devise strategy for opposing the implementation of the proposed law in general council meeting scheduled to be held next week.